 Fitness centre manager

-Fitness centre managers need great people skills and business acumen to run a sports club or leisure centre
+Fitness centre managers use their great people skills and business acumen to run a sports club or leisure centre, overseeing exercise classes and managing staff

-In the role of fitness centre manager, you’ll generally work in a centre or club that contains a fitness suite or gym, and often some or all of the following:
+As a fitness centre manager, you'll work in a sports centre or club that contains a fitness suite or gym, using your knowledge of fitness and strong organisational skills to maintain a successful place for people to come and stay or get fit.
+Such places may also offer some or all of the following:

 - swimming pool